 Deep-fried Chicken Tulips

-A fried chicken wing is called a "tulip" when you partially separate the meat from the bone and roll it up.
-The bone is meant to look like a stem and the meat is supposed to resemble a flower.
+A fried chicken wing is called a "tulip" when the meat is partially separated from the bone and rolled down.
+The bone is meant to look like the stem, and the rolled meat a tulip flower!

 Photographed by Hideo Sawai

-Calorie count is per serving (and does not include the stick salad).
+Calorie count is per serving (not including the vegetable sticks).